 For me, there came a point when I really missed mornings.
 I missed the quiet, the stillness of the air, the smell of a fresh day.
 It wasn’t mornings I hated, it was waking up, especially after a late night.

 Once I realized that mornings themselves weren’t the problem (a realization that took far too long to arrive at), I started to look at my daily routines differently.
 At the time, I was working shifts at a restaurant that had me up early some mornings and working late other nights.
 Inconsistency made it difficult, but even on my late nights, I was eventually able to get myself out of bed with minimal struggling.

+Okay, so we know why you’re here, you’re wanting to know how to be a morning person.
 Start to fine-tune the little details in your evenings and mornings that you put off or miss entirely.
 Ask yourself what your biggest hurdles are in the morning, then ask what you can do for yourself the night before to eliminate those obstacles, or at least make them easier to swallow.

 Hack #1: Find Your Ikigai

 Ikigai is a Japanese thought system or wellness theory.
 It’s the combination of the Japanese words: iki, or “life,” and kai, or “effect, result, benefit.”
 Taken together, ikigai means “a reason to live.”
 You can think of it as “a reason to wake up in the morning” in this case.
 While the philosophy lends itself to grander plans and maybe even answers to the meaning of life, ikigai can refer to anything that gets your senses excited, or maybe makes you feel completely content.
 Your ikigai is unique to you, and on any given day, ikigai could mean anything.